All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost Range

 Monthly costs range from $200-350, making TB-500 one of the more expensive options.
-However, the less frequent dosing schedule and potent effects often justify the higher cost for patients with severe bone density issues.
+But the less frequent dosing schedule and potent effects often justify the higher cost for patients with severe bone density issues.

 Pros and Cons